 Care for diabetes-related foot pain may involve a doctor who specializes in the feet, called a podiatrist.
 Treatment may include:

 Depending on how severe the infection is, your healthcare provider may recommend hospitalization.
 Sometimes amputation is necessary to prevent infection from spreading to other parts of the body.

-To avoid hyperglycemia and diabetic neuropathy, you should control blood sugar carefully.
+To avoid hyperglycemia and diabetes-related neuropathy, you should manage blood sugar carefully.

-You can also reduce the risk of diabetic foot problems by:
+You can also reduce the risk of diabetes-related foot problems by:

 It’s just as important to avoid certain things.
 Don’t:

 Diabetes-related foot ulcers are fairly common in people who have had diabetes for a long time.
 Even with foot checks and careful blood glucose monitoring, some people with diabetes develop infections.